waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 "DB_DIR" with your actual database directory.
 Anybody on the system can use overpass to query the database, but to control overpass you need to put overpass hat on; be the "overpass" user.

+**osm3s_query**
-If you are new to overpass then **osm3s_query** program is your friend, get to know it.
+If you are new to overpass then "osm3s_query" program is your friend, get to know it.
+In short it has 2 modes:
+ - Interactive mode: you enter your query statements in the terminal and end your input with "Ctrl D".
+ - Batch mode: you write your query in a text file; like the example above then use shell redirection for input.
+   You can use c-programming comment style in your file - please see the example file above.

-### Database with FULL HISTORY (attic):
+### Limited Area Database with FULL HISTORY (attic) Is Not Supported:

 **Using Full History extracts to initial overpass database is not supported and discouraged**

-This approach is highly experimental, the produced database can **only** be queried via the command line, no web access with this database is available.
-In addition your log file "transactions.log" **grows very rapidly**.
-I discourage this use.
-You use "osm3s_query" program with "--quiet" switch or redirect stderr using your shell to query database in a terminal.
-In addition to those short comings it is also **NOT** possible to update the database using my "op_update_db.sh" script mentioned below.

-To initial the database, your source input file must have "attic" or historical data, the "op_initial_db.sh" script used above can be used with setting "META" to "--keep-attic", just uncomment that line.
-There is no known way to control logging to "transactions.log", it will be hard to maintain that file.
-**Stay away from using --keep-attic when using a regional extract file.**

 ### Starting the "dispatcher" daemon: